General Playthrough Tips

 The first two Licenses are critical – all party members should have them.
-The third Licenses, Martyr, is less critical, as only one or two of your party members should be taking damage, and not that much if all goes well.
+The third License, Martyr, is less critical, as only one or two of your party members should be taking damage and not that much if all goes well.
 The fourth License will only be helpful if you plan to attack primarily with Magick spells.

 Using Headsman and Inquisitor, as well as a fairly strong weapon, will help even your healers and mages conserve MP.
 It can even be beneficial to have them use a powerful weapon over using a Staff or Rod.